How Mediation Works

-Your mediator will explain the mediation process fully to you in the initial one-to-one meeting (the “MIAM”) .
-Your mediator will also answer any questions you may have.
+We will explain all the steps in the mediation process at the initial one-to-one meeting (the “MIAM”) and will answer any questions you have.

-Broadly speaking, the mediator will work hard to create the write conditions for your mediation.
-She will ask you questions in the MIAM to enable her to work out with you, what the best format for the meeting will be.
+We work hard to create the right conditions for your mediation.
+We will ask you questions in the MIAM to enable us to work with you to understand the best arrangements for the mediation sessions.

-- Establishing the “Ground Rules” , which will enable you to speak freely and to hear each other in a way that works for you
+- “Ground Rules” which will enable you to speak freely and to hear each other in a way that works for you

-- Establishing preferred outcomes that meet the needs of the mediation participants and any children involved.
+- Consider preferred outcomes that meet both your needs and those of your children

-You get the opportunity to put your own views and make clear your own perspective without interruption.
-Mediation provides an opportunity for you to communicate about feelings, facts and ideas in a safe environment.
-We identify the issues together and establish a mutual Agenda.
+This is an opportunity to put across your views and make clear your own perspective without interruption.
+Mediation provides an opportunity for you to communicate your feelings, facts and ideas in a safe environment.
+We identify the issues together and establish a mutual agenda.

-You will communicate and negotiate either directly or through the mediators.
-Mediation is a constructive, step-by-step process, facilitated by impartial communication professionals who are trained in conflict resolution.
-We support your communication and assist you in exploring the issues.
+You will communicate and negotiate with your ex. either directly or through the mediator.
+Mediation is a process, facilitated by impartial communication professionals trained in conflict resolution to support your communication and assist you in exploring the issues.